AvaProtocol/OAK-docs/_docs/proxy-collator-permissions.md

     * delay: Count in blocks before this proxy is valid
 5. Submit and sign the extrinsic.

-Once the permission has been delegated, the second account can be used to update session keys for collating.
+Once the permission has been delegated, the second account can be used to execute session extrinsics using the `proxy.proxy` extrinsic.
 See the [collator documentation](../collators/#how-to-register-as-a-collator) for information on acquiring and setting session keys.

 ## Advanced collating delegation